Bernardo-MG/development-docs/services/logging.md

 ## Levels Usage

 * Debug: fine grained information, for debuggin
-* Info: system announcements \(scheduled jobs, services starting/stopping\)
+* Info: system announcements \(scheduled jobs, services starting/stopping\), configuration, version data, usage
 * Warn: conditions which tell that the system is not working as expected
-* Error: condition which tells the system has failedç
+* Error: condition which tells the system has failed, critical failures

 ## More Information